pratiksha2399/oasis-task-2/README.md

 # oasis-task-2
-You can create a personal portfolio with the basic skills in CSS and HTML.
+You can create a personal portfolio with the basic skills in CSS,HTML and JAVASCRIPT.